 - (WI) 3330 Early Childhood Development.
 (3-0) Basic principles of physical, cognitive, language, social and emotional development.
-Prerequisite: 2.5 Texas State GPA. - 4300 The Languages of Children: Acquisition and Use.
-(3-0) This course is designed to provide preservice teachers with pertinent information regarding the development of language and cognition in pre-school and school-aged children.
+Prerequisite: 2.50 Texas State GPA. - 4300 The Languages of Children: Acquisition and Use.
+(3-0) This course is designed to provide pre-service teachers with pertinent information regarding the development of language and cognition in pre-school and school-aged children.
 Information regarding language structure, the sequence of development as well as the cognitive and social aspects of language acquisition and use will be included.
-Prerequisite: 2.5 Texas State GPA. - 4310 Seminar for Teachers of Young Children.
+Prerequisites: Junior classification; 2.50 Texas State GPA. - 4310 Seminar for Teachers of Young Children.
 (3-1.5) Directed field experiences in observation, participation, problem solving, assessing and teaching in programs for young children.
 A minimum of 1.5 hour seminar per week is required in addition to assignment (three hours weekly) in an approved preschool or kindergarten program.
-Prerequisites: ECE 4300, 4352; 2.5 Texas State GPA. - 4352 Curriculum for Preschool and Kindergarten Children.
+Prerequisites: ECE 4300, 4352; 2.50 Texas State GPA. - 4352 Curriculum for Preschool and Kindergarten Children.
 (3-0) Emphasizes research, program development, and developmentally appropriate teaching strategies, materials and activities for children ages 3-6 and collaboration with families.
-Prerequisite: 2.5 Texas State GPA. - 4380 Independent Study in Early Childhood.
+Prerequisites: ECE 4300: 2.50 Texas State GPA. - 4380 Independent Study in Early Childhood.
 (3-0) In-depth study of selected topics of current need or interest in early childhood education.
 Work due on independent study basis with faculty member and only with permission of department.
 Repeatable for credit with different emphasis.
-Prerequisite: 2.5 Texas State GPA.
+Prerequisite: 2.50 Texas State GPA.